Skip to main content

 note

-The power setpoint schedule is also be used to relay balancing market commands from Japan's TSO balancing command system (簡易指令システム) to each EMS.
-These commands are sent as they are received by Tensor Cloud by the TSO.
+The power setpoint schedule is also used to relay balancing market commands from Japan's TSO balancing command system (簡易指令システム) to each EMS.
+These commands are sent as they are received from the TSO by Tensor Cloud.

-FCR (Frequency Containment Reserve) bid schedules are sent to cmd/{siteId}/battery/fcr and specify the capacity to offer for frequency regulation services.
+FCR (Frequency Containment Reserve) offer schedules are sent to cmd/{siteId}/battery/fcr and specify the capacity to offer for frequency regulation services.
 Each schedule item includes:

 • Time window (start/end timestamps in 3-hour blocks: 6-9am, 9am-12pm, etc.)

 FCR schedules are not sent at regular intervals and usually do not include fallback schedules.
-They are only sent when there are confirmed bids in the balancing market.
+They are only sent when there are confirmed offers in the balancing market.

 FCR baseline